Data Integrity: Editing Submissions

 Data Privacy and Compliance Considerations

-- Your Organization’s Data Retention Policies: How long are you required or permitted to keep submitted data?
+When managing form response data, especially deleting it, always be mindful of:- Your Organization’s Data Retention Policies: How long are you required or permitted to keep submitted data?

 - Data Privacy Regulations: Compliance with regulations like GDPR (General Data Protection Regulation), CCPA (California Consumer Privacy Act), or other local laws is crucial.
 These regulations often grant individuals rights regarding their data, such as the right to erasure.